mogtofu33/docker-compose-drupal/README.md

     # folder.
 If not you need to adapt Apache vhost config from config/apache/vhost.conf
     mkdir -p data/www/drupal
     cp -r _YOUR_DRUPAL_ data/www/drupal/
+    # For MySQL, copy your database dump in ./data/dump/*.sql, it will be automatically
+    # imported on the first run.

     # Launch the containers (first time include downloading Docker images).
     docker-compose up --build -d

     # Quick check logs to ensure startup is finished, mostly Apache.
     docker-compose logs apache

 Note: If you have a permission denied from now it's because of owner of <code>/var/run/docker.sock</code>, run docker and docker-compose commands as sudo.